 The plight of the white rhinoceros has been making international headlines for the last decade or so, as the number of rhinos killed for their horns has increased exponentially.
-It is therefore not surprising that there was some confusion following the recent news that the last male northern white rhino, named Sudan, had died.
+It is, therefore, not surprising that there is some confusion following the death of the last male northern white rhino, named Sudan, in 2018.
 But while this is extremely sad news, the good news is that the southern white rhino, also known as the squared-lipped rhinoceros, is alive and well.
 Threatened, but far from extinct.

 Southern Africa has two rhinoceros species, commonly known as the black rhino (a browser - eats mostly leaves) and the white rhino (a grazer - eats grass).
 Both of these species still occur in significant numbers throughout Southern Africa.

 The northern white rhino is a subspecies of the white rhino or square-lipped rhino that used to be common in central and east Africa but has been hunted and poached to extinction in the wild.
-Until recently, only three individual northern white rhinos remained alive, in captivity.
-Scientists have been trying unsuccessfully to get these last three individuals to breed.
-Sadly, the old male Sudan died last week at a conservancy in Kenya.
+Until 2018, only three individual northern white rhinos remained alive, in captivity.
+Scientists tried unsuccessfully to get these last three individuals to breed.
+Sadly, the old male Sudan died in 2018 at a conservancy in Kenya.
 The only remaining hope for this sub-species is in-vitro fertilization using Sudan's preserved sperm.

 Fortunately, there are still many places where you can see white and black rhinos in the wild.
 In South Africa, the southern Kruger National Park, as well as the Hluhluwe-iMfolozi game reserve, are two of the best places where you can see white or black rhinoceros.
 Namibia's Etosha National Park has healthy populations of black rhino.
 In Botswana, Zimbabwe and Zambia you need to be very lucky to see any rhinos.
 Most guests do not get to see rhinos in these countries, although recently a number of rhinos were reintroduced to the Moremi Game Reserve in Botswana's Okavango Delta region.

-Against this background, it is such a privilege to see a rhino in the wild, and the good news is this: Our most recent game viewing statistics show that our guests have been able to see rhinos on every one of our Kruger Park open vehicle safaris during 2017.
-We still cannot guarantee that you will see them, but so far we have been very lucky, and no guests have returned from a Kruger Park safari of 3 days or longer without having seen rhinoceros.
+Against this background, it is such a privilege to see a rhino in the wild, and the good news is this: Our 2017 game viewing statistics show that our guests have been able to see rhinos on every one of our Kruger Park open vehicle safaris.
+We still cannot guarantee that you will see rhinos, but so far we have been very lucky, and no guests have returned from a Kruger Park safari of three days or longer without having seen rhinoceros.
 The question is, will our children and grandchildren still be able to see rhinos in the wild?

 Some interesting rhino facts: